tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-<mark>Then there's Li Shang, the handsome young General who falls for both Ping and Mulan, and who has been meme-ified as a bisexual icon.</mark> And so in the upcoming live action adaptation of Mulan the songs have been removed so no reflection or I'll Make a Man Out of You and leang has been removed entirely wouldn't want anyone queering up a possible billion dollar hit now would we
+<mark>Then there's Li Shang, the handsome young general who falls for both Ping and Mulan, and who has been meme-ified as a bisexual icon.</mark> And so in the upcoming live action adaptation of *Mulan* the songs have been removed, so no "Reflection" or "I'll Make a Man Out of You," and Li Shang has been removed entirely.
+Wouldn't want anyone queerin' up a possible billion dollar hit, now would we?

 </james>
 <from {% include citation for=page.cite.plagiarized.queer_mulan at=" ¶ 7-8"%}>